KennedyUC/armorserv-devops-task/README.md

-# XYZ LLC Web Application Deployment on AWS
+# Web Application Deployment on AWS

 This repository contains the infrastructure and CI/CD pipeline setup for XYZ LLC's web application.
 The application consists of a React/Next.js frontend, a Node.js backend hosted on AWS Lambda, and a MySQL database hosted on Amazon RDS.